 Is it worth upgrading properties above an EPC of E?

 Whilst it is not possible for landlords who do not have an exemption to use a grant to meet current MEES requirements, they can use them to get ahead of future changes.

 In its consultation on non-domestic private rented properties, the Government stated its preferred option was for all these properties to achieve an EPC of at least a B by 1st April 2030.
 A consultation on domestic properties is expected soon with the government committed to raising as many homes as possible to an EPC of C by 2030.
 As such, it can be expected that the MEES requirement for domestic properties will be changed to at least a C by the end of the decade.

 If you’re already investing in refurbishments of any kind to a property with an EPC of E or D, it is a good idea to consider if any energy efficiency improvements could also be introduced to raise the EPC of the property now and avoid further disruption and remedial work in the future.

 A recent government study has shown that raising the EPC rating of a property can lead to a small but significant increase in rentable value.

-How can I get the best value from a Green Homes Grant?
+How can I get the best value from energy efficiency improvements?